hypo69/hypo/docs/gemini/consultant/ru/endpoints/kazarinov/header.md

 __author__: str = settings.get("author", '')  if settings  else ''
 __copyright__: str = settings.get("copyrihgnt", '')  if settings  else ''
 __cofee__: str = settings.get("cofee", "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69")  if settings  else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"

-def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
-    """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: Filenames or directory names to identify the project root.
-    :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
-    :rtype: Path
-    """
-    current_path: Path = Path(__file__).resolve().parent
-    project_root: Path = current_path
-    for parent in [current_path] + list(current_path.parents):
-        if any((parent / marker).exists() for marker in marker_files):
-            project_root = parent
-            break
-    if project_root not in sys.path:
-        sys.path.insert(0, str(project_root))
-    return project_root
 ```

 **Improved Code**